From better spend visibility to reduced order times and more, can your organization afford to miss out on the benefits of digital procurement?

 Better Data for Better Decision-Making

-Similar findings emerged from the PwC 2022 Digital Procurement Survey, which reported that 77% of companies are now equipped with source-to-pay digital solutions and procurement departments around the world are setting ambitious digitalisation objectives for 2025.
+Similar findings emerged from the PwC 2022 Digital Procurement Survey, which reported that 77% of companies are now equipped with source-to-pay digital solutions and procurement departments around the world are setting ambitious digitalization objectives for 2025.

 The same survey also found that the top priorities for digital procurement are cost reduction followed by improved supplier relationship management.
-The latter is driven by better quality data, which the Indirect Procurement Report found to be a key benefit of digitalisation.
+The latter is driven by better quality data, which the Indirect Procurement Report found to be a key benefit of digitalization.

 “Even the best procurement people struggle to achieve compliance when poor data is involved,” said Simon Hilton, Senior Vice President of Business Development for RS Integrated Supply.
 “Any good procurement team needs access to reliable data.”

 Respondents to the RS and CIPS survey share this view.
-“It is critical for procurement to adopt the latest technology that enables the team to visualise purchasing spend,” said one.
+“It is critical for procurement to adopt the latest technology that enables the team to visualize purchasing spend,” said one.
 Another commented that “Visibility features give users actionable insights into their procurement processes.

 “Not only that but forecasting tools can provide a roadmap for fluctuating demand and lay out possible paths to take for the greatest gains,” they continued.
 “Pivoting a business still awash with analogue record-keeping practices can be time-consuming, to say the least.
 But an operation that has fully adopted a digital transformation can make changes in the system that will immediately be distributed to all important areas.”

 Empower Your Users Through Technology